 From afar, crisp, clear winter days offer the best viewing conditions

-Diamond Fuji, when the rising or setting sun aligns with the peak of the mountain, occurs in late January and mid-November
+Diamond Fuji, when the rising or setting sun aligns with the peak of the mountain, occurs from late October to late February

 The latest information may differ, so please check the official website